wavefrontHQ/docs/pages/doc/csp_security_policy.md

 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Security Policy** and click **Create Rule**.
 1. Make sure you are on the **Metrics Security Policy** tab.
-1. In the **Create Rule** dialog, specify the rule parameters.
+1. Click **Create Rule**.
 1. Specify a meaningful name and, optionally, a description.

       Users might later modify the rule, so a clear name is essential.
 The description is visible only when you edit the rule.
 The name is visible on the Metrics Security Policy page.